 Synonym(s): Portulaca cyanosperma, Portulaca mundula

 USDA Symbol: POPI3

 A prostrate, fleshy, branching plant with small, pink or purplish flowers at the end of branches with tufts of whitish hairs in the leaf axils.

-This low, sprawling, native plant is similar to the Garden Portulaca (P. grandiflora), which also has tufts of hair in the leaf axils but larger flowers to 2 (5 cm) wide.
-Introduced from South America, it is a popular garden annual which often escapes from cultivation.
-The Latin name, for little gate, describes the lid on the fruit capsule.
+This low, sprawling, native plant is similar to the Garden Portulaca (P. grandiflora), which also has tufts of hair in the leaf axils but larger flowers to 2" (5 cm) wide.
+The Latin name, Portulaca, (meaning, little gate) describes the lid on the fruit capsule.

-Coastal plain; North Carolina south to Florida; west to Texas.
-Native Habitat:
+Native Distribution: Coastal plain; North Carolina south to Florida; west to Texas.

 BenefitConspicuous Flowers: yes

 National Wetland Indicator Status

 From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

 Lady Bird Johnson Wildflower Center - Austin, TX